Go on to Part Two

 Widnes July 3, 1971

-July 4 Fife, Scotland Kinema Ballroom
+July 4 Dunfermline, Scotland Kinema Ballroom

 July 5 Skewen, Wales Skewen RFC